nesaorg/Equivariant-Encryption-for-AI/README.md

 We investigated multiple methodologies to ensure end-to-end data privacy within the Nesa network. **Differential privacy** seeks to obscure sensitive details by adding statistical noise, but it cannot fully prevent inference on raw data once it is processed by a model. **Homomorphic encryption**, on the other hand, is mathematically elegant: it permits computations directly on encrypted data.
 This is achieved through operations that are homomorphic to addition and multiplication, enabling algebraic manipulation of ciphertexts that, once decrypted, yield the correct plaintext results.
 Such a property is exceptionally appealing in scenarios like outsourced cloud computations, where one can perform inference off-site without revealing the sensitive inputs.

 However, standard HE schemes are tailored around arithmetic operations.
 Neural networks, especially those with layers like attention mechanisms, activation functions, or normalization steps, do not map cleanly onto ring or field operations alone.
-Adapting HE to these complex transformations typically incurs prohibitive computational cost, slowing inference to impractical speeds.
+Adapting HE to these complex transformations typically incurs prohibitive computational costs, slowing inference to impractical speeds.

 Despite this, the conceptual promise of HE—running inference on encrypted data without decryption—prompted us to seek an alternative.
 We aimed to preserve the protective qualities of encrypted computation while working around the bottlenecks introduced by non-linear neural functions.